-Cajun jambalaya served with vegan sausage, kidney beans and brown rice.
-This spicy take on the Louisiana classic is packed full of flavor and takes no time at all to make.
+This Cajun jambalaya recipe is made with vegan sausage, kidney beans and brown rice.
+This spicy take on the Louisiana classic is packed full of flavor and takes no time at all to make from scratch.

 As much as I try to improve my cooking, I still find myself often reverting to just chucking a bunch of ingredients into a pot and letting them do their magic.

 It all started when I was at university and I was given a rice cooker as a going away present.
 When it came to dinner, I threw in vegetables, meat, and stock cubes with the rice, and I’d just let it cook.
 Yes, I know.
 Really simple.
 But it worked!

 I think what’s great about this type of cooking is that, besides the fact that it suits someone as lazy as me, recipes can easily be scaled up or down in size to suit the number of people you’re cooking for.
 They also make for brilliant leftovers.

 I am always looking out for one-pot recipes, and I’m really glad I came across this amazing cajun vegan jambalaya recipe.

 I should say at this point, I’m not actually vegan.
 However, I love finding ways to limit my meat and dairy intake, and I love it when recipes like this find creative ways to replace what would normally be a meat ingredients.

 This recipe manages to take comforting staples like kidney beans, onions and rice, and blend them with cayenne and paprika.
 It matches together beautifully.